Frequently Asked Questions

 Open or Existing Claims

-The objective of this Grant Program is to assist eligible policyholders who have voluntarily decided to replace their current roofs without having an insured loss for damages requiring a roof replacement.
-No policyholder can benefit from both the coverage provided by their NCIUA Policy for a FORTIFIED Roof replacement and the Grant Program.
+The objective of this Grant Program is to support eligible policyholders who voluntarily choose to replace their existing roofs without having incurred an insured loss that necessitates roof replacement.
+Policyholders cannot receive both a claim payout for an IBHS FORTIFIED Roof™ replacement under their NCIUA policy and funding through the Grant Program.

 Disclaimer: Homes that achieve FORTIFIED Home™ requirements may still sustain damage during severe weather.
 However, meeting IBHS FORTIFIED Home™ requirements will harden the building systems that are most frequently damaged.